patrickfav/uber-adb-tools/README.md

        --adbPath <path>                         Full path to adb executable.
 If this is omitted the tool tries to find adb in PATH env variable.
+       --appinfo <package filter>               Will show additional information (like version, install-time of the apps matching the argument).
+Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
+Can be multiple filter Strings space separated.
+Example: 'com.android.*' or 'com.android.* com.google.*'.
     -b,--bugreport <out folder>                 Creates a generic bug report (including eg. logcat and screenshot) from all connected devices and zips it to the folder given as arg.
 If no folder is given tries to zips it in the location of the .jar.
-    -c,--clear <package filter>                 Will clear app data for given packages.
+       --clear <package filter>                 Will clear app data for given packages.
 Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
                                                 Can be multiple filter Strings space separated.
 Example: 'com.android.*' or 'com.android.* com.google.*'.